Two years ago, Alice Chapa was enduring chronic constipation and abdominal pain when she had a frightening discovery in the bathroom.

 Still, she embraced the treatments and continually expressed gratitude for her doctors’ care and the support she received from her family.

 “My faith in God is what kept me strong,” she says.
 “I never showed signs of sadness.”

 A year after her diagnosis, Dr. Lodha was able to remove the tumor and reconnect her colon.

 “A day or two went by and Dr. Lodha came into my room and said, ‘I have some news — all your cancer is gone,’” Alice recalls.
 “I popped up in my bed and said, ‘Thank you, thank you, thank you!
 It’s a blessing.’”

 Dr. Lodha still marvels at Alice’s positive attitude in the most challenging circumstances.

 “It’s a real shot in the arm to see what the human spirit is able to accomplish,” he says.
 “Her outlook explains a great deal of how she has done so well.”

 Alice hopes her story will encourage others to realize that they, too, can find their inner strength to fight cancer, especially with the team at Methodist Dallas on their side.

 “I feel great — it’s amazing,” Alice says.
 “I’m alive and walking because of Dr. Lodha and his team.”

-Methodist Dallas is applying for national accreditation from the Commission on Cancer for rectal cancer treatment, a distinction held by only 23 medical centers nationwide and none in Dallas.
+Methodist Dallas has earned national accreditation from the Commission on Cancer for rectal cancer treatment, a distinction held by only a few dozen medical centers nationwide.